7 Simple Habits To Elevate Your Mental Health

 Are no hugs available?
 Pets to the rescue!
 Cuddling up with a furry pal isn't just heartwarming; it's packed with health perks for both mind and body.

 When you interact with pets through gentle petting, you're not just pampering them – but also ramping up serotonin and dopamine levels in your brain.
-These are the 'feel-good' hormones that play a big part in lifting your mood and boosting your overall happiness [8].
+These are the 'feel-good' hormones play a big part in lifting your mood and boosting your overall happiness [8].

 A 2019 study found that just 10 minutes of interacting with pets significantly reduces cortisol, a stress hormone, in college students [9].